Justice Powers (American football)

-Justice Powers (born April 7, 1996) is a gridiron football offensive tackle who currently a member of the Ottawa Redblacks of the Canadian Football League (CFL).
+Justice Powers (born April 7, 1996) is an American former professional football offensive tackle.
 He played college football at UAB.
-He has been a member of the Los Angeles Rams of the National Football League (NFL), Hamilton Tiger-Cats of the CFL, and Birmingham Stallions of the United States Football League (USFL).
+He was a member of the Los Angeles Rams of the National Football League (NFL), the Hamilton Tiger-Cats and Ottawa Redblacks of the Canadian Football League (CFL), and the Birmingham Stallions of the United States Football League (USFL).

 College career

 After graduating high school, he attended Trinity Valley Community College in Athens, Texas.
 He appeared in 12 games where he helped his team win the 2016 SWJCFC Championship.
 He was also named 2016 JUCO Super Sophomore Selectee by Sporting News College Football Preview Magazine.
 The following year he played for UAB and played 27 games.
 In 2018 he was a UAB representative along with Spencer Brown on First-team All-Conference USA.

 Professional career

 Los Angeles Rams

 After going undrafted in 2019 he was signed by the Los Angeles Rams on April 30, 2019.
 On May 21, 2019, he was waived.